matfantinel/fantinel.dev/_posts/2021-01-02-github-profile-readme.md

 ## Creating the Repository

 For adding this to your profile, there's a little secret.
-Instead of an option in your "Edit Profile" settings, this is achieved by **creating a new repository with the same name as your GitHub username.**
+Instead of an option in your "Edit Profile" settings, this is achieved by <span class="text-highlight">creating a new repository with the same name as your GitHub username.</span>

 <figure markdown="1">